 Caden reads more, and was more motivated to start and establish his new blog, something he started talking about loosely months ago.
 Now he is excited to begin writing about the sports world.
 We are also encouraging him to write about his actions that he takes to move closer to his dream of becoming a professional football player.
 Since he is only 10, the stories that he shares by the time he achieves his dream will be many.

 I have been less distracted with the TV off as well.
-Though I seldom intentionally turned the TV on to watch something, I found that it was very easy to be distracted by the shows that Lynne or Caden would be watching.
+Though I seldom intentionally turned the TV on to watch something, I found that it was very easy to be distracted by the shows that Wifey or the kiddos would be watching.
 I don’t like The Real Housewives, but for some reason, when it was on, I couldn’t help but stop and watch it for 15-20 minutes when I took a break from writing or working to get a drink (I have to pass through the living room on my way to the kitchen from my office and vice versa).

 We all seem to be more focused, have better attitudes, and are in general better off than we seemed to be before we stopped watching TV.
 It was this realization that lead us to the discussion about whether or not we should even have cable at all.

 When we were able to survive a week without the TV being on, we began to wonder whether we should even have cable.
 We knew we were happier, more positive, more productive, and more focused without the TV on.
 So it made logical sense to us that if we simply cancelled cable, the temptation would be gone altogether.